annawestin/annawestin.github.io/index.md

 **Registrator and Post manager** (Full time), Proffice, 2012

-My work for Proffice was during the period when the new law was about to take effect of teachers having to have a teachers licence to teach.
+My work for Proffice was during the period when the new law was about to take effect of teachers having to have a teacher's license to teach.
 My work consisted of:
 * Taking care of the registration of teacher licenses from both Swedish and foreign applications.
 * Make sure that the mail comes in and out as it should.
 * Digitally sort out the applications to different specialization groups